kimchi-project/kimchi/docs/API.md

        * bonding: The combination of network interfaces on one host for redundancy and/or increased throughput.
        * bridge: A network device that connects multiple network segments.
+    * module: the name of the kernel module used to load this interface.
+Returns 'unknown' if not applicable (ex: interface is a vlan).

 * **POST**: *See Interface Actions*